aaronbloomfield/ccc/hws/tokens/index.md

 ![](inheritance.dot.2.svg)

 Note that the only new files, beyond the the OpenZeppelin implementation, are the two bottom grey nodes.
 We added was the INFTmanager abstract contract, and you have to implement the NFTmanager contract.
+There are a lot of lines because the IERC721 interface needs to be included in many of the files.

 #### Part 2, task 3: Compile and test the provided code